simon3dv/SLR-SFS/README.md

 ## ToDo list
 - [x] pretrained model and code of our reproduced Holynski's method(w/o motion estimation)
-- [x] pretrained model and code of SLR and pretrained model
+- [x] pretrained model and code of SLR
 - [ ] code of SFS
 - [ ] CLAWv2 testset
 - [ ] pretrained model and code of motion estimation from single image